-Figure 6: Pump-probe and pump-push-probe spectroscopy of a carotenoid (astaxanathin, AXT) monomer and weakly coupled H-aggregate. a.
+Figure 5: Pump-probe and pump-push-probe spectroscopy of a carotenoid (astaxanathin, AXT) monomer and weakly coupled H-aggregate. a.
 Differential transmission map following excitation of isolated AXT at 515 nm (~200 fs time resolution).
-The PIA bands centred at 620 nm and 1220 nm are assigned to the $S_1$ state, which in the AXT monomer is $2^1A_g^-$ in character. b.
+The PIA bands centred at 620 nm and 1220 nm are assigned to the S1 state, which in the AXT monomer is $2^{1}A{g}^{-1}$ in character. b.
 Pump-probe spectrum of H-aggregated AXT.
-The PIA bands at 620 and 1220 nm correspond to $S_1$ , which on the timescales considered (0.3 - 10 ps) have a characteristic of the strongly bound $2^1A_g^-$ states seen in the monomer.
-In both the monomer and aggregate the 1220 nm $S_1$ PIA is ~10 times weaker and strongly overlapped at early times (sub-200 fs) with $S_2$ , but normalisation of the kinetics shows it precisely follows the same decay as the PIA at 620 nm (SI, Figure S13). c.
-Pump-push-probe spectrum of isolated AXT following a push pulse at 1220 nm and $t{push} = 500$ fs where the $S_1$ population is at a maximum.
-Only depletion of $S_1$ is observed (positive $\Delta(\Delta T/T)$ response 600 - 700 nm). d.
+The PIA bands at 620 and 1220 nm correspond to S1, which on the timescales considered (0.3 - 10 ps) have a characteristic of the strongly bound $2^{1}A{g}^{-}$ states seen in the monomer.
+In both the monomer and aggregate the 1220 nm S1 PIA is ~10 times weaker and strongly overlapped at early times (sub-200 fs) with S2, but normalisation of the kinetics shows it follows the same decay as the PIA at 620 nm (SI, Figure S13). c.
+Pump-push-probe spectrum of isolated AXT following a push pulse at 1220 nm and $t{push} = 500$ fs where the S1 population is at a maximum.
+Only depletion of S1 is observed (positive $\Delta(\Delta T/T)$ response 600 - 700 nm). d.
 Push-induced response of AXT aggregates following 1220 nm push pulse at 200 fs.
-Initially there is a depletion of the population at 620 nm; this decays into a negative 'enhancement' that is still increasing at the end of the measurement window (40 ps).
+Initially there is a depletion of the measurement window (40 ps).

 Carotenoids Carotenoids are arguably some of the most important naturally occurring photoactive organic molecules.
-Commonly found bound to the proteins of photosynthetic organisms they play a key role in light-harvesting and photoprotection in plants and bacteria, as well as giving rise to the characteristic colours of many crustaceans and fish.
+Commonly found bound to the proteins of photosynthetic organisms they play a key role in light-harvesting and photoprotection in plants and bacteria, as well as giving rise to the characteristic colours of many crustaceans and fish88.
 The electronic structure of carotenoids (and their aggregates) is remarkably similar to that of 'blue' PDA as shown in Figure 1a.
+Additionally, weakly

-Additionally, weakly (both structurally and electronically) bound carotenoid aggregates have been shown to undergo efficient interchain singlet fission with triplet yields up to 200% , and the introduction of comparable polyene character is increasingly suggested as a design strategy for intramolecular singlet fission 18,26,45,55,105-107.
-We use the carotenoid astaxanthin (AXT) to probe the analogy with the PDA 2Ag- state, both in isolated small molecules and aggregates.
-These were prepared following reported protocols and exhibit ground-state absorption edges at ~530 nm (monomer) and ~550 nm (aggregate) consistent with literature (SI, Figure S10).
+(both structurally and electronically) bound carotenoid aggregates have been shown to undergo efficient interchain singlet fission with triplet yields up to 200% ^{52,53}, and the introduction of comparable polyene character is increasingly suggested as a design strategy for intramolecular singlet fission^{18,26,45,55,78,89,90}.
+We use the carotenoid astaxanthin (AXT) to probe the analogy with the PDA $2^{1}A{g}^{-}$ state, both in isolated small molecules and aggregates.